Projects under development and construction

 Environmental considerations

 Our plans include an area of woodland, scrub and species-rich hedgerow at the south and east of our proposed development.
-This will help screen our GGP and contribute to the biodiversity benefits delivered from the project.
+This will help screen our Greener Grid Park and contribute to the biodiversity benefits delivered from the project.
 We have also proposed a 0.9ha area, approximately 700m south-east of our site, for the sole purpose of habitat creation.

 Biodiversity net gain is a measurement which measures how the development will benefit local habitats and wildlife.